ebp-group/walkalytics-clients/Readme.md

 Example code for Walkalytics API
 ================================

+# Update: We decided to shutdown the public API to <https://dev.walkalytics.com>.
+If you are still interested, contact walkalytics@ebp.ch

 This is a collection of example code for the [Walkalytics][] API, available at
 <https://dev.walkalytics.com>.
 [Signup now][signup] for a free API key!